RonaldoML/cocktailapp/README.md

 ```
 $ npm install
 ```

 - if using macOs run:

 ```
 $ pod install
 ```

 - Run the next command to deploy

 ```
 $ npx react-native run-android
 ```

 - if using macOs run:

 ```
 $ npx react-native run-ios
 ```

+## Libraries

+The app uses [React Navigation](https://reactnavigation.org/docs/stack-navigator/), [Stack Navigator](https://reactnavigation.org/docs/stack-navigator) to manage the app navigation between pages.
+[Redux](https://redux.js.org/) for states and [react-native-elements](https://reactnativeelements.com/) for the button.
+In order to improve the performance we use the keys to track the item re-ordering, keep using the basic components as much as possible.
+Use backend pagination.